livingsocial/klomp/README.md

 a slight improvement over the regular [OnStomp::Failover::Client](http://mdvlrb.com/onstomp/OnStomp/Failover/Client.html) which handles all publishing and subscribing through a single "active" broker.
-This traditional one-broker-at-a-time technique can lead to a split-brain scenerio in which messages are only received by a subset of your STOMP clients.
+This traditional one-broker-at-a-time technique can lead to a split-brain scenario in which messages are only received by a subset of your STOMP clients.
 By consuming from all brokers simultaneously, Klomp ensures that no message is left behind.